HaoranZhao-spec/GCT-AVP-framework/README.md

 Welcome to the GCT-AVP framework.
 This guide describes how to set up the environment and run the reproducible components of the pipeline.

 ### Prerequisites
 - Python 3.11
-- Conda (recommended)
+- Conda (recommended for environment management)
+- CPU/GPU (GPU recommended for generative modeling)

 Required libraries:`numpy`, `pandas`, `tqdm`, `scikit-learn`, `xgboost`.